JetBrains/databao-context-engine/README.md

 # How to run?

-The project doesn't do much yet, it only exposes a nemory CLI, that has an info su-command.
+The project doesn't do much yet, it only exposes a nemory CLI, that has an info subcommand.

 You can run it with: